ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Homehub - Version 1.1 planning.md

 ### Minor issues from current version that need addressing:
 - [ ] DELETE route for the budgets list/budget components
+- [ ] Clear list functionality for the todo route so we can mass delete
 - [ ] Standardising of layouts for all components that display a list of some kind

 ### Meta feature #1 - Typescript